-* patterns for the adjustment indices, according to Hair et. al. (2005)
+* patterns for the adjustment indices, according to Hair et al. (2005).

-Control Variables: the four control variables that were significant in the original study by Oftedal et al., (2018) were used: gender, entrepreneurial experience, type of course (undergraduate or graduate) and participation in compulsory entrepreneurship discipline or elective.
+We used the four control variables that are significant in the original study by Oftedal et al. (2018): gender, entrepreneurial experience, type of course (undergraduate or graduate) and participation in compulsory entrepreneurship discipline or elective.
 Dummy variables were adopted for these categories.

-5.1 Sample and data collection:
+5.1.
+Sample and data collection

-Data collection occurred between December 2019 and January 2020 through an online form sent to groups related to various professions, scholarship recipients of interest in entrepreneurship, Brazilian HEIs, among others, present in social networks, especially Facebook. , Linkedin and Twitter.
+Data collection occurred between December 2019 and January 2020 through an online form that was sent to groups related to various professions, to scholarship recipients of interest in entrepreneurship, to Brazilian HEIs, and to others present on social networks, especially Facebook, LinkedIn and Twitter.
 A total of 265 questionnaires were obtained, of which 17 were discarded because the respondents were not enrolled in a higher education course.

-The final sample resulted in 248 valid respondents from students from 75 Brazilian HEIs from the 5 geographic regions of Brazil.
-Mostly composed of undergraduate students in Natural Sciences, linked to public and private universities.
-Approximately 78% of the sample was less than 30 years old and the number of students per gender was balanced.
-Less than 40% of the sample had already taken an entrepreneurship course at the institution in which they are enrolled, with almost the same proportion of students who have a compulsory academic activity in their curriculum.
-Most students worked (53.6%), but only about 28% had or were having professional experience as an entrepreneur or self -employed.
+The final sample comprised 248 valid responses from students from 75 Brazilian HEIs in the 5 geographic regions of Brazil.
+It was mostly composed of undergraduate students in the natural sciences who were linked to public and private universities.
+Approximately 78% of respondents were less than 30 years old, and the number of students per gender was balanced.
+Less than 40% of the respondents had already taken an entrepreneurship course at the institution where they were enrolled, with almost the same proportion of students having a compulsory academic activity in their curriculum.
+Most students worked (53.6%), but only approximately 28% of them had or were obtaining professional experience as an entrepreneur or by being self -employed.

-5.2 Data treatment and hypothesis testing:
+5.2.
+Data treatment and hypothesis testing

 The data were initially analyzed to verify the existence of missing data, outliers, normality, linearity and homoscedasticity.
-This procedure is indicated necessary before the reliability analysis of the scales and testing of the hypotheses (Hair Jr. et al, 2005).
+This procedure is necessary before any reliability analysis of scales and hypothesis testing (Hair Jr. et al., 2005).

-The validation of the scales and hypotheses was performed through confirmatory factor analysis (CFA), using the structural equation modeling (SEM) technique.
-The maximum likelihood estimation method and the covariance matrix were adopted as data input, following the suggestions of Hair Jr. et al. (2005).
+The validation of the scales and hypotheses was performed through confirmatory factor analysis (CFA) using structural equation modeling (SEM).
+The maximum likelihood estimation method and the covariance matrix were adopted as the data inputs, following the suggestions of Hair Jr. et al (2005).

 The scales were adequate in terms of reliability in all their dimensions.
-They presented composite reliability (CC) above 0.7 and extracted variance (VE) above 0.5.
-It was also evaluated whether the independent variables were discriminating among themselves.
+They presented composite reliability (CR) above 0.7 and extracted variance (EV) above 0.5.
+We also evaluated whether the independent variables were discriminant among themselves.
 Based on Fornell and Larker (1981), to be considered discriminant, the variance extracted from each construct must be greater than the variances shared between them (squared correlation).
-The results obtained showed the discrimination between the variables.
+The results that we obtained showed discrimination between the variables.

 6. ANALYSIS AND DISCUSSION OF DATA

-The hypotheses were evaluated by confirmatory factor analysis (CFA), using the structural equation modeling (SEM) technique.
+Our hypotheses were evaluated by CFA using SEM.

-The figure below represents the tested model.
+Figure 2, below, illustrates the tested model.

+[insert Figure 2.]

-Before verifying the results obtained, the fit indices of the model were tested in order to test its adequacy, and the following results were obtained.
+Before verifying the obtained results, the fit indices of the model were tested to evaluate its adequacy, and the following results were obtained:

-Based on the indices obtained, it is observed that the model is adequate to validate the results of the proposed relationships between the variables.
+Based on the indices we obtained, we found the model adequate to validate the results of the proposed relationships between the variables.

-Table 2 shows the results found.
+Below, Table 2 shows the obtained results.

-Table 2: Results of the standardized loads of the regression
+Table 2.
+Results of the standardized loads of the regression